kalekundert/openbox_config/readme.txt

 A-C-x           Move to desktop #6.
 A-C-c           Move to desktop #7.
 A-C-v           Move to desktop #8.
+A-C-S-a         Move to desktop #9.
+A-C-S-s         Move to desktop #10.
+A-C-S-d         Move to desktop #11.
+A-C-S-f         Move to desktop #12.
+A-C-S-z         Move to desktop #13.
+A-C-S-x         Move to desktop #14.
+A-C-S-c         Move to desktop #15.
+A-C-S-v         Move to desktop #16.

 A-C-Return      Move to the previously active desktop.